-Late August usually means lots of thunderstorms, which makes it the perfect month to take yourself indoors and spend some time thinking about your summer decisions (oh boy) and reading some of these new book releases.
+Late August usually means lots of thunderstorms, which makes it the perfect month to take yourself indoors and spend some time thinking about your summer decisions (oh boy) and reading some of these

 There's some debate over whether or not August qualifies as "late summer."
 Technically, yes.
 Practically speaking, it will probably stay warm until early October.
 That means you have six more weeks of sweating so profusely that your the pages of your book get dimpled and creased by the water pouring out your body.
 That also means you have plenty of time to get yourself to the beach (if that's your thing) or to park out in front of your air conditioner with a cool glass of lemonade and dive in to one of these new books.